- A population of nearly 15 million in an area five times the size of The Netherlands

 - To give information on the recognition and treatment of eye problems

 The field office in Phnom Penh was opened in 2007.
-Sao Chhorn, the national representative, supervises the projects.
+The country representative, Thong Chun Leng, supervises the projects.
 He is assisted by Ouk Somuny who is responsible for the administration and finances.
-Sao Chhorn reports to Yvonne Reifler, the head of projects for the Eye Care Foundation.
+The country representative reports to Yvonne Reifler, the head of projects for the Eye Care Foundation.
 Dutch ophthalmologist Hedwig Kemme works on a voluntary basis as a medical advisor for our projects in Cambodia.

 Contact details Eye Care Foundation Cambodia